Classification of tight contact structures on small Seifert fibered L-spaces: Outline of the proof

 For a given surgery presentation, the conditions read as follows (see Figure \ref{fig:graphs}): \begin{enumerate}[leftmargin=.7cm] \item[(i)] $c$ on $W_\Gamma$ is determined by $c(X,J)$, on generators of $H_2(X)$ evaluated as rotation numbers (central blow-up decreases all the (neighboring) values by $1$); \item[(ii)] is to be checked given the constraints from (i); \item[(iii)] we can give $c$ as $\PD(c)=\alpha h+\sum\alpha_i e_i$ where $\alpha,\alpha_i\in\{\pm1\}$, by construction fulfilling the equality $c^2=\sigma(R)$. \end{enumerate}

 Technically speaking, given a tuple $(c_v)_{v\in\Gamma}$ of $c$-evaluations $(c_v)=\langle c,v\rangle$ as in (i), we list all possible $\pm 1$ distributions in the expression $\PD(c)$ of (iii), and calculate corresponding values on $\Gamma'$.
-We check that these $\Gamma'$-evaluations are for each given surgery presentation only different representatives of the same full path, and continue this path towards its ends so that we connect to it all the characteristic covectors which can be obtained by allowed $2\PD$ steps (i.e. the changes of characteristic vector by $\pm 2\PD(v)$ when $\langle c,v\rangle=\mp v\cdot v$).
-This results in the separation of the characteristic lattice into components; denote them $\mathcal{P}_\xi$ according to the contact structure $\xi$ they belong.
+We know that these different $\Gamma'$-evaluations are for each given surgery presentation only different representatives of the same full path -- they all describe the same $\spinc$ structure on the boundary.
+We continue this path towards its ends so that we connect to it all the characteristic covectors which can be obtained by allowed $2\PD$ steps.
+Taking all $(c_v)$-tuples, this results in the separation of the characteristic lattice into components; denote them $\mathcal{P}_\xi$ according to the contact structure $\xi$ they belong.

-To sum up, the rotation number (provided the surgery coefficient is fixed) can be equally given by either the number of negative basic slices (up-cusps) or the number of negative signs on the generators forming the corresponding part of the dual leg.
-The nice thing -- to be shown -- is that the full path connections reflect the known behavior of basic slices.
-In this language, Theorem \ref{thm} takes the following working form.